kbasaran/Speaker-Calculator/README.md

 - **Mass density** : Mass per meter.
 - **Notes** : User notes for convenience.
 Not used by the application.

-User needs to input the correct information for the wires in this table.
+> [!WARNING]
+> The application is shipped with an incomplete wire table convenient for testing.
+User needs to change this to an accurate and complete wire table to be able to get good results.
 The top three rows of the spreadsheet contain title rows for import and they should not be modified.

 ### Basic wire dimensions
 ![Image](./images/coil_winding_1.webp)